-If you want something eminently practical, Tiagra's an excellet basis for a bike that'll get you to work during the week and take you out into the lanes at weekends.
-The Tifosi CK7 Disc is just such a bike, with mudguards as standard equipment so you don't get wet when it's rained.
+If you want something eminently practical, Tiagra's an excellent basis for a bike that'll get you to work during the week and take you out into the lanes at weekends.
+The Tifosi CK7 Disc is just such a bike, with mudguards as standard equipment so you don't get wet when it rains.

 Tiagra is the highest-quality groupset that Shimano still offers in a triple-chainset configuration, so it's a natural for the flagship of Genesis Tour De Fer range of steel-framed touring bikes.

 Like its labelmate, the Croix De Fer gravel bike, the Tour De Fer is built from Reynolds 725 heat-treated chromoly tubing, and it comes with everything you need to take off for a tour aside from your luggage and an itinerary.
 It even has lights, powered by a front hub dynamo, so there's no need to stop for trivia like it getting dark.

 Cross, Gravel, Road, that's what the CGR initials stand for on Ribble's latest all-rounder.
 A disc brake-equipped, mudguard-shod 'do a bit of everything' machine that makes a lot of sense for the rider who doesn't always want to stick to the tarmac.
 Thankfully, this jack of all trades is no master of none.